 Here are some of the fireplace surrounds that we can buy today that are fantastic copies of the originals.
-Prices range from £1,000 to £6,000.
+Contact us for prices.

 Based on a Queen Anne design from the beginning of the 18th century.
 Its simple uncluttered lines combined with generous curves make it very flexible for use anywhere.
 The design is derived from door and window surrounds.

 A grand Georgian fireplace in the style of William Chambers.
 It has fluted pilasters with Ionic capitals and a frieze which incorporates a central tablet with an urn and foliage.

 An 18th century neo-classical Georgian chimneypiece which shows the influence of Robert Adam.
 It has fluted Ionic columns supporting an entablature decorated with classical urns and ewers with inset marble panels in contrasting colours to the Statuary marble.

 A fine example of mid 18th Century design with robustly carved acanthus corbels with floral centre tablet with Statuary ingrounds.

 A handsome Georgian fireplace piece that displays the popular 18th century device of inlaying a contrasting marble within a white statuary marble field.
 It has a carved corniced mantel shelf above a ‘running’ frieze with a Greek Key Azul Valvende inlay and jambs that terminate in delicately carved consoles

 A handsome chimneypiece that employs sparing detail to achieve its effect.
 The fluted frieze panels flank a plain centre tablet that sits beneath a breakfront corniced shelf.
 Carved in limestone.

 A fine neo classical marble fireplace will blend nicely into Georgian interiors.